 2. Check that the User Identity for whom data is asked exists in HSS.
 If not, Experimental-Result shall be set to DIAMETER_ERROR_USER_UNKNOWN in the Sc-Pull Response.

-3. If the type of the User Identity (IMS Public User Identity) does not apply according to Table 6.3.4 as access key for the Data-Reference indicated in the request, Experimental-Result shall be set to DIAMETER_ERROR_OPERATION_NOT_ALLOWED in the Sh-Pull Response.
+3. If the type of the User Identity (IMS Public User Identity) does not apply according to Table 6.3.4 as access key for the Data-Reference indicated in the request, Experimental-Result shall be set to DIAMETER_ERROR_OPERATION_NOT_ALLOWED in the Sc-Pull Response.